ikigami0513/macro/README.md

   6 - restart your computer.
 Your macro finally work.

 # Update command.json without restart your computer
-  1 - update your command.json and save it.
+  1 - update your command.json and save it.<br/>
-  2 - press echap key in your macro keyboard.
+  2 - press echap key in your macro keyboard.<br/>
-  3 - close the window that has just appeared.
+  3 - close the window that has just appeared.<br/>
-  4 - that's all
+  4 - that's all<br/>